open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 shopping cart in an eCommerce system, you can capture the user's ID, the ID of the item to add to the cart, and the cart ID.

-Attributes can be added to spans during span creation or after creation.
-If you can add an attribute during span creation, it's preferable to do that compared to after span creation.
-That's because it allows those attributes to be used in SDK sampling.
-However, if you only have a value to add after the span has been created, you can just add it to the span when it's available.
+You can add attributes to spans during or after span creation.
+Prefer adding attributes at span creation to make the attributes available to SDK sampling.
+If you have to add a value after span creation, update the span with the value.

 Attributes have the following rules that each language SDK implements: